james3494/games_microservice/README.md

-# users microservice
+# Takeout microservice
-A microservice for the hunted game n jamesmabon.co.uk
+A microservice for the gameplay for the takeOut app.

 ## To do